dbos-inc/dbos-docs/docs/tutorials/testing-tutorial.md

 ### Creating Testing Runtime

-First, let's create an `OperonTestingRuntime` object:
+First, let's create a `TestingRuntime` object:
 ```typescript
 testRuntime = await createTestingRuntime([Hello]);
 ```
 This function takes in a list of classes you want to test.
 Here, we want to test the methods of the `Hello` class.

-You can also optionally provide a path to an Operon [configuration file](../api-reference/configuration.md).
+You can also optionally provide a path to a [configuration file](../api-reference/configuration.md).
-If no path is provided, the runtime loads a configuration file from the default location (`operon-config.yaml` in the package root).
+If no path is provided, the runtime loads a configuration file from the default location (`dbos-config.yaml` in the package root).

 ### Testing Functions